Ajay-Atul: Early life

 Ajay and Atul were born to Ashok Gogavale, a Revenue Department officer of Alandi, Pune.
 They spent their childhood in several villages of western Maharashtra, such as Rajgurunagar, Junnar, Shirur, Manchar and Ghodegaon as their father had a transferable job.
 Atul, the elder of the brothers, was born on 11 September 1974 and Ajay, the younger of the brothers, was born on 21 August 1976.

 Throughout their childhood, they were not much interested in academics.
 But their interest in music developed while they were still in school.
 Around this time, they started experimenting with music.
 In an NCC competition, Ajay played an existing composition differently, and they won the prize for their experiment.
-This instance inspired them to explore their music potential.

 They did not have a musical background.
 Although they were not supported by their family directly for music, they were never denied any assistance.
 As their family could not afford the instruments for their musical endeavors, they started their musical ventures through their school, temples, local bands, etc. Despite not getting direct training, they learned a lot from these ventures.
 They would befriend people who owned instruments like harmoniums, mridangam, dhol, etc., since they could not afford them on their own.
 Later, while at college, they started working with local bands as arrangers.
 Their father bought them a keyboard on their mother's insistence.
 This proved to be one of their greatest gifts.
 Their father said, "You have not been given any toys during childhood, now this is your toy".
 This inspired them and they started experimenting.